 If ever there is a place that can take the cliche out of Sangrilla, then that place is Bhutan.
 The land of the thunder dragon does justice to the legend of that wonderland, hidden far and away from the prying eyes and humdrum ways of the modern world.
 It is still as much about magic and mystery, simplicity and tranquillity; and about a way of life that has escaped the clutches of time.

 Tourism in Bhutan is just about half a century old.
 The country was opened to international travellers in 1974 and tourist arrival was limited during the initial days.
 The government has been promoting a high-value low number of tourists to minimize the impact of the tourists on the local environment and culture.
 Till 1983 when the Paro airport started having regular commercial flights, the annual tourist arrival in Bhutan was just about 1500.
 Over the year tourism in Bhutan kept growing.
 Towards the beginning of the new millennia, Bhutan went one step further in modernization, it became one of the last countries in the world to remove the ban on internet and television, and a few years later, political reforms were introduced in the country.
 Bhutan Tourism flourished over the next few years and soon the number of tourists swelled to reach 2,50,000 by 2017.

 The Buddhist Kingdom of Bhutan lies along the lofty ridges of the eastern Himalayas, bordered by China (Tibet) to the north and northwest, and by the Indian states of Arunachal Pradesh, Assam, West Bengal and Sikkim on the east, south, and west respectively.
 With an area of 46,500 square km., Bhutan is comparable to Switzerland both in its size and topography.

 It was the mighty Himalayas which protected Bhutan from the rest of the world and left the Kingdom blissfully untouched through the centuries.
 The Drukpa Kagyupa school of Mahayana Buddhism provided the essence of rich culture and fascinating history.
-The Bhutanese people protected this sacred heritage and unique identity for centuries by choosing to remain shrouded in a jealously guarded isolation.
+The Bhutanese people protected this sacred heritage and a unique identity for centuries by choosing to remain shrouded in a jealously guarded isolation.